Boroldai

+The battle of the Sit River, where Borolday's vanguard surprised and crushed the army of grand prince Yuri II of Vladimir in 1238.

 Boroldai (or Burulday, Borolday), also known as Burundai, (Cyrillic: Боролдай) (died 1263) was a Mongol general of the mid 13th century.
 He participated in the Mongol invasion of Kievan Rus' and Europe from 1236 to 1242 He distinguished himself in the conquest of Ryazan and Suzdal.
 He led other Mongol raids of Europe until 1263.

 The clan of Borolday is not clear.
 He was probably from one of four tribes that Genghis Khan (1162–1227) assigned to his eldest son, Jochi: the Sanchi'ud (or Salji'ud), Keniges, Uushin, and Je'ured clans.

 Career

 Serving under Jochi's successor and son, Batu Khan, Borolday's vanguard surprised and crushed the army of grand prince Yuri II of Vladimir at the battle of the Sit River in 1238.
 He also participated in the Siege of Kiev in 1240.
 After the conquest of Rus', the Mongols also invaded other parts of Eastern and Central Europe.
 His name appears as Bujgai or Bujakh in The Secret History of the Mongols, according to which, Ögedei, Khagan of the Mongol Empire, praised Subutai and Bujgai's merit when he criticized his son Güyük's arrogant behaviour during the campaign.
 Borolday assisted Subutai to prepare the strategy for the final assault during the Battle of Mohi (1241).
 Borolday's division directly attacked the main camp of King Béla IV of Hungary.
 Batu's brother Shiban's vanguard supported this attack.
 After a very hard fight, Batu's army crushed the Hungarians and their allies, Croats and Templar Knights at Mohi on April 11, 1241.

 During the succession struggle for the throne of the Mongol Empire in early 1251, 100,000 Jochid troops under Borolday were stationed near Otrar to keep an eye on the Chagatayids who allied with the Ögedeids against Batu's cousin and ally, Möngke.